Social Work

 Admission to the Program

-All potential candidates will be required to participate in person in a mandatory on-campus group interview as part of the admission process and will be notified in writing of their eligibility for the group interview.
+All potential candidates will be required to participate in a mandatory interview as part of the admission process and will be notified in writing of their eligibility for the interview.

 The MSW program requires continuous enrollment and completion of 60 credits.
 In addition, candidates must maintain an overall grade point average of 3.0 and complete two years of field experience totaling 900 hours.
 The first year of field experience is in generalist social work practice.
 The second year of field experience is in clinical specialist practice.